Blind Men Crossing the Bridge Hakuin Ekaku (1685–1768), by Peter Reuschling.

 My tobacco chambers are tapered toward the bottom and hand sanded .Each draught hole is freehand drilled and must enter the tobacco chamber at the bottom center,or else can not leave the workshop.The pipe cleaner must be able to pass the pipe from the button of the stem to the bottom of the tobacco chamber without any disassembly.

 Pipe carving is a subtle yet precise art that fully reflects the pipemakers personality in his work.
-Every single pipe out of my Workshop is as a smoking instrument brought to a level for the discerning pipe smoker!
+Every single pipe out of my Workshop is as a smoking instrument for the discerning pipe smoker!

 The Olive tree that stands as a symbol for peace finds its place naturally in the Pipe.
 The curing of the wood by the hand of the pipemaker is a rewarding and traditional experience that reflects fully in the pipe that is made.